 Above is the early WD-12 (left) with the later design WX-12 which had a bakelite base.

-The Crosley Pup was the only radio designed for the WD-12 tube.
+The Crosley Pup was designed for the WD-12 tube.

 These Brightson tubes are 01A equivalent.
 Brightson Laboratories was in business less than a year before closing its doors.
 Brighton tubes were a premium tube that was priced several times the cost of a regular 01A tube.